 About Me

-When I moved to San Luis Obispo over 25 years ago to study political science at Cal Poly, I felt a strong and immediate connection to the place that has since become my home.
+When I moved to San Luis Obispo in 1990 to attend Cal Poly, I felt a strong and immediate connection to the place that has since become my home.
 After graduating with a degree in political science and a minor in women’s studies, I moved to Seattle to earn a Master’s of Public Administration from the University of Washington.
 I also served in the Peace Corps, and currently work for the County of San Luis Obispo Public Health Department.

-As a working mom, I understand the struggles of parenting and trying to pay the bills, made even more difficult during these past two years, than before the pandemic.
-Affordable childcare (or childcare at all) is scarce.
-So is affordable housing for many.
+As a working mom, I understand the struggles of balancing parenting and trying to pay the bills.
+Even with the pandemic behind us, the cost of living continues to rise and become increasingly difficult for working families.
+Affordable childcare is scarce.
+So is safe, affordable housing for many.
 We need to fix that.
-My son rides his bike to school and we ride and walk frequently as a family to reduce our carbon footprint.
-I want all of us to feel safe doing that on safe roads and sidewalks.
+My son rides his bike to school, and we ride and walk frequently as a family to reduce our carbon footprint.
+I want all of us to feel safe on our city’s roads and sidewalks.

 A little more about me…in my spare time, I enjoy running, cycling and being outdoors.
-And, I enjoy those most when doing them with my family or community.
-Nothing beats a good run or hike with friends in the local open space or ride down to Pismo for a big, gooey cinnamon roll!
+I enjoy those most when doing them with my family or community.
+Nothing beats a good run or hike with friends in the local open space or a ride down to Pismo Beach for a big, gooey cinnamon roll!
 I love to travel and backpack too.
-But at the end of a trip, I love that I get to come home to SLO… a beautiful place, but one whose real beauty is in the people and the community we continue to create together.
+But, at the end of a trip, I love that I get to come home to SLO – a beautiful place, but one whose real beauty is in the people and the community we continue to create together.

 Professional and Volunteer Experience

 I have always been driven by a sense of service.
-I’ve spent my professional career in nonprofits and in government, including 20 years managing programs for the San Luis Obispo County Public Health Department.
-Currently, I am a division manager responsible for programs aimed at improving the health status of local residents.
-Previously, I managed the county’s Pandemic and Public Health Emergency Planning Program, HIV prevention and education programs, and case management programs for people with HIV.
-I also served as a spokesperson for the Public Health Department during the COVID-19 pandemic.
+I’ve spent my professional career in nonprofits and in government, including nearly 25 years managing programs for the San Luis Obispo County Public Health Department.
+Currently, I am a division manager responsible for programs aimed at improving the health status of locals.
+Previously, I managed the county’s Pandemic and Public Health Emergency Planning Program, HIV prevention and education programs and case management programs for people with HIV.
+I also served as a spokesperson for the County Public Health Department during the COVID-19 pandemic.